ryanemmans/city-explorer-api/README.md

 Name of feature: 2.
 Weather (placeholder): As a user of City Explorer, I want to see weather info for the city I searched, so that I know how to pack for an upcoming trip.

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 4 hours
-- Start time:
+- Start time: 3:45pm
 - Finish time:
 - Actual time needed to complete: